ball stud: steel, minimum tensile strength Rm = 600 N/mm²

 Angle joints (also known as ball joints or Faudi joint, see also Wikipedia) are angular connections used to transmit force.
 They are used as linking and guide elements for moving parts.

 An angle joint is an assembly of different components.
 The list below describes the individual parts corresponding to the conventional design in accordance with DIN 71802:

 Due to the arrangement of the parts, the friction resulting from movement occurs mainly between the ball stud and ball socket.
 Grease is additionally used to minimize this.

-We have also conveniently summarized the information below Ii a video:
+We have also summarised all the information below for you in a convenient video form:

 Assembling an angle joint

 The assembly of an angle joint in accordance with DIN 71802, form CS takes place in the following steps:

 - Apply grease to the spherical cap of the ball socket